petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/generating-images-using-ai.md

 ### Adding an API Key to a Specific Site

-By adding an API key in the scope of a specific site, you can use different keys for each site or disable a key in a specific site.
+By adding an API key at the site scope, you can use different keys for each site or disable a key in a specific site.

 1. Open the *Product Menu* (![Product Menu icon](../../images/icon-product-menu.png)) and select *Configuration* &rarr; *Site Settings*.